External Secrets Manager - Managing Secrets in AWS, GCP, K8s, and more

 }

-To create a new secret in your ESM, use the following command.
+To create a new secret in your USC, use the following command.

-To update an existing secret in your ESM, use the following command.
+To update an existing secret in your USC, use the following command.

-To delete an existing secret in your ESM, use the following command.
+To delete an existing secret in your USC, use the following command.